joaherrerama/walstoretask/README.md

 #### Env Variables

 As the application use Google Place API, a token is required.
-This key can be setup in your local enviroment using:
+This key can be setup in your local environment using:

 ```
 export ggl_place_key={SECRET_KEY}